polinaSharabarina/juice-docs/docs/juice/pro-users/running-applications/docker.md

     ```
     :::tip

     Replace &lt;your_m2m_token&gt; with your actual M2M token.
-Replace &lt;boost_run_args&gt; with the desired arguments for the juice run command (i.e. --pool-ids, --gpu-ids, etc.).
+Replace &lt;juice_run_args&gt; with the desired arguments for the juice run command (i.e. --pool-ids, --gpu-ids, etc.).

     :::